-References to "management" in this Prospectus means our senior officers and/or the Company's operating subsidiaries, as the case may be.
-See "Directors and Executive Officers."
-Any statements in this Prospectus made by or on behalf of management are made in such persons' capacities as our officers and not in their personal capacities.
+References to "management" in this Prospectus means the senior officers of the Company and/or its operating subsidiaries, as the case may be.
+See 'Directors and Executive Officers."
+Any statements in this Prospectus made by or on behalf of management are made in such persons' capacities as officers of the Company and not in their personal capacities.